901 Fox Glen Ct.

 Northeastern Illinois University, Aurora University, Member of the National Association of Social Workers, extensive training in Sexual Assault and Domestic Violence, Illinois Certified Domestic Violence Professional.

-Psychotherapist experienced in working with children, adolescents, young adults and families with focus on adjustment disorders, depression and mood spectrum disorders, anxiety disorders, self-injury, disruptive and oppositional behaviors, attention deficit/hyperactivity, social skills, school difficulties, parenting, relational problems and family conflict.
+Psychotherapist experienced in working with children, adolescents, adults and families with focus on adjustment disorders, depression and mood spectrum disorders, anxiety disorders, self-injury, disruptive and oppositional behaviors, attention deficit/hyperactivity, social skills, school difficulties, parenting, relational problems and family conflict.
 Specialized in working with children, adolescents, and women experiencing trauma related to domestic violence and abuse.
 Practices from a holistic, person-centered and strengths perspective.